Figure 1: simpleCPU games console

 Figure 3: games console - version 1.0

 The first version of the simpleCPU games console (Video) uses an old Xilinx spartan 3E development board.
 For more technical details on this board: (Link) and for more information about the FGPA used: (Link).
 The two main reasons why i selected this board were that it has a built in VGA interface (just the connector and resistor based DAC) and we had a big box full of them spare (from an old module we no longer teach).
 Free is good :).
 The game consoles case is made from laser cut 3mm acrylic sheet, as shown in figure 4.
 The DXF files can be downloaded here: (Link).
 Note, at this time some of the push buttons on the FPGA board are not accessible.
-It is intended that push rods / buttons will be 3D printed later.
+It is intended that push rods / buttons will be 3D printed later, if i remember :).

 Figure 4: top and bottom panels